 The last paragraph of the nomination and supporting letters should summarize the work, state who has benefited, and highlight some of the candidate’s recognition’s and notable service to his/her field.

-Nominations will be accepted January thru April 1st, 2015.
-The winner will be notified in mid-May and invited to give the 2015 Leptoukh Lecture at the Fall AGU Meeting in San Francisco.
+Nominations will be accepted between 1st January and April 15th, 2019.
+The winner will be notified in mid-May and invited to give the 2019 Leptoukh Lecture at the Fall AGU Meeting in San Francisco.

-The 2015 Leptoukh Lecture committee consists of members of the ESSI Focus Group Executive Committee, last year’s lecturer, and members of the informatics community at
+The 2019 Leptoukh Lecture committee consists of members of the ESSI Section Executive Committee, last year’s recipient, and members of the informatics community at large.